War of 1812

 The War of 1812 was fought between the United States and Great Britain from 1812 until 1815.

 The war had several causes.
 During the late 1700s and the early 1800s, Great Britain was at war with France.
-England began to face a shortage of skilled sailors.
+Britain began to face a shortage of skilled sailors.
 To acquire more men for its navy, Great Britain began to stop American and other ships and impress (take by force) sailors from them.
-England also tried to prevent United States farmers from trading with the French.
+Britain also tried to prevent United States farmers from trading with the French.
 Finally, British soldiers continued to occupy territory belonging to the United States, despite Great Britain's promise to remove these soldiers in the Treaty of Paris (1783) at the end of the American Revolution.
-Most of the soldiers were located along the Great Lakes, providing Indians, like the Shawnee leader Tecumseh, with support in their struggle against American settlers.
+Most of the soldiers were located along the Great Lakes, providing Native Americans, like the Shawnee leader Tecumseh, with support in their struggle against American settlers.
 In 1812, President James Madison asked the United States Congress to declare war.

 The first major battles of the war occurred in 1813.
 The United States had hoped to invade Canada in 1812, but British soldiers successfully rebuffed the assault.
 However, America did have some important victories the following year.
 The success of Oliver Hazard Perry at the Battle of Lake Erie, gave the United States control of that Great Lake.
-In the Battle of the Thames, General William Henry Harrison defeated a combined British and Indian force led by Henry Procter and Tecumseh.
+In the Battle of the Thames, General William Henry Harrison defeated a combined British and Native American force led by Colonel Henry Procter and Tecumseh.
 Tecumseh died in the battle.
 In 1814, despite a great naval victory at the Battle of Lake Champlain, the war turned against the Americans.
-A British army captured and held Washington, DC, for a brief period.
+A British army captured and held Washington, D.C. for a brief period.
 Before the British evacuated the city, they set fire to several of the buildings, including the White House.
-By late 1814, both the Americans and the English were ready to conclude the war.
+By late 1814, both the Americans and the British were ready to conclude the war.
 The two sides signed the Treaty of Ghent on December 24, 1814.
 Before news of the peace treaty reached America, one final battle, the Battle of New Orleans, which resulted in an American victory, occurred in January 1815.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.